-Lucciano Spagnola, two of four defendants charged in connection with the killing of 36-year-old Joshua Poole at 8 Delevan St., pleaded guilty in Cayuga County Court Friday to all of the counts he was facing: first-degree attempted robbery, fourth-degree conspiracy and two counts of second-degree murder.
+Lucciano Spagnola, one of four defendants charged in connection with the killing of 36-year-old Joshua Poole at 8 Delevan St., pleaded guilty in Cayuga County Court Friday to all of the counts he was facing: first-degree attempted robbery, fourth-degree conspiracy and two counts of second-degree murder.
 Spagnola, 19, and co-defendant Gage Ashley were set to go to trial next week.

 In court Friday afternoon, Judge Thomas Leone said that he offered that morning to sentence Spagnola to 17 years to life in state prison if he pleaded guilty to the entire indictment.
 Spagnola answered questions regarding all four criminal counts, saying that he, Ashley and Tyree Anglin intended to commit a robbery at 8 Delevan St. on the night of the Poole's shooting death.

 In court Friday afternoon, Spagnola admitted to intentionally killing Poole during that attempted robbery and that both he and Ashley shot Poole.
 Spagnola's sentencing was set for Nov.
 18.

 Cayuga County District Attorney Jon Budelmann commented on Spagnola's plea in a news release from the Cayuga County District Attorney's Office.